firubi/dotfiles/README.md

 `sudo zypper rm -u icewm xterm plasma6-desktop-emojier opensuse-welcome`

-### Setting up Firefox ###
+### Setting up Firefox and input methods ###
 Install the extenstions: uBlock, Yomichan (and import settings), Clipboard inserter, Return YouTube Dislikes and 7TV for twitch enjoyment (lol).
-For japanese, you need to install the necessary fonts: `sudo zypper in google-noto-sans-jp-fonts`
+For japanese, you need to install the necessary fonts: `sudo zypper in google-noto-sans-jp-fonts`.
+You'll need fcitx5 as well so run `sudo zypper in --no-recommends fcitx5 fcitx5-mozc kcm_fcitx5 fcitx5-configtool` and change the virtual keyboard in KDE system settings.

 ### Setting up the desktop, studying and gaming ###
 1. You'll need to enter tty (alternatively YaST) and install your preferred terminal emulator, etc: